Coach yourself.blog writers guidelines and tips

 All writers MUST be certified experts in their field, and coaches will preferably be accredited by an accreditation body such as the IAPC&M.

-The editorial calendar for 2020/2021 and some blogging tips are listed below.
+Sample topics and blogging tips are listed below.
 If more than one topic strikes your fancy, you are welcome to submit articles as often as you like.
+You can get in touch with us here.

 For questions, please contact me at firstname.lastname@example.org, I am here to help with any questions you may have.